Major Lakes In The Coastal Plains Of Georgia

 Lake George

 Located near Cusseta in western Georgia, Lake George is a smaller but ecologically significant reservoir on the Chattahoochee River.
 Formed in 1962 by damming the river, the 4,000-acre lake is managed for water supply and flood control.
-Recreational enthusiasts enjoy fishing for largemouth bass and catfish, while the surrounding hardwood forests attract hunters and nature enthusiasts.
+So recreational enthusiasts enjoy fishing for largemouth bass and catfish, while the surrounding hardwood forests attract hunters and nature enthusiasts.
 The lake’s proximity to the Ocmulgee National Historical Park underscores its cultural importance, as it lies near ancient Native American settlements and trade routes.

 Lake McIntosh